 - Great selection of analytical tools and educational materials

-- Easy and quick account opening
+- Quick and easy account opening

 - Provides real-time quotes